NorthernL1ghts/Aly/README.md

 - **Build System**: Uses CMake for flexibility and cross-platform compatibility.
 - **Transpilation Goals**: Long-term goal includes the ability to transpile Aly to C for even broader support and learning opportunities.

+## Usage

+Run the executable from a shell with a path to some source code as the only argument.
+Currently, we print out the furthest progress we are able to make.
+Eventually, we will output compiled source code.

 ## Dependencies

 - **CMake**: [CMake](https://cmake.org/download/)